humantech/node-multi-downloader/README.md

 ## known bugs and issues

 * The downloader won't work with proxy (afaik);
-* The downloader doesn't support resuming, like axel;
+* The downloader doesn't support resuming, unlike axel;
 * If any part of the downloader stops, kaputz to all;
 * You may find others since this code is a little bit old (mid 2012).